Revelation verse by verse

 “Then I saw another angel flying in the midst of heaven, having the everlasting gospel to preach to those who dwell on the earth—to every nation, tribe, tongue, and people.”
 (NKJV)

 This is the FIRST of three angels or messengers.
 The Greek "aggelos" means messenger.
-Only the context determines whether it is a human messenger or a heavenly one.
+Only the context determines whether a messenger is human or heavenly.

 This heaven symbolizes a spiritual state (realm) where true believers dwell.
 (See Eph 2:6; Phil 3:20) From this realm, Christ's messengers, serving as lights to the world, spread the gospel

-The word 'everlasting' is the word 'aióios', which means an 'age-long'.
-The gospel message is unique to this final age only (not forever!).
+The word 'everlasting' is the word 'aióios' in the Greek.
+It means 'age-long'.
+The gospel message is unique to this final age, the church age, but not forever!.

 Revelation 14:7